kubesphere-retired/docs.kubesphere.io/content/advanced-v1.0/en/installation/master-etcd-ha.md

 ### Preparing a Load Balancer

-This page showing the example of creating a load balancer on QingCloud platform, and briefly explain its creation steps.
+This page shows an example of creating a load balancer on QingCloud platform, and briefly explain its creation steps.
 For details, please refer to [QingCloud Document](https://docs.qingcloud.com/product/network/loadbalancer).

 #### Step 1: Create a Load Balancer